I guess maybe the Puppies are to blame for the Sputnik Awards. Or at least: for the Sputnik spark.

 So should we feel bad if we haven’t read all those books, or most of them?
 Or even some of them?
 How much weight should we put on a trusted recommendation, or on knowing an author’s other work?
 What about the fact that some books tend only to reveal themselves on re-reading?
 But then again, isn’t a book that really knows how to serve it even on a shallow skim something worth honouring?
 And if books do sometimes get honoured because it is in some sense that author’s time – maybe because they wrote a great book in a previous year that somehow didn’t nab its accolades – what are the pros and cons of that?
 And when you vote for a Member of Parliament in a General Election, how much do you know about all the different candidates?
 Have you read them, drag style?

-The Hugo Awards have surely played a crucial role in constituting speculative fiction fandom as a public from the 1950s to the present.
+The Hugo Awards have no doubt played a crucial role in constituting speculative fiction fandom as a public from the 1950s to the present.
 Digital technologies have now probably taken over much of its functionality, in terms of giving people the incentives and means to stay connected.
 And speculative fiction itself has a momentum that doesn’t require any further acceleration force: speculative fiction is already everywhere.
+It's bigger than the Hugos.
 It’s Hollywood, baby.
 It’s Patreon.
 If WSFA memberships used to use “put your money where your mouth is” as a way of sorting the truefen from the fakers and wannabes, then Patreon now allows the same thing on a bigger scale and at a finer grain.

-So the Hugos, having helped to kickstart something big, are now freed up a bit.
-And so perhaps reflecting political dispute is actually the right thing for the Hugos to be doing right now.
-Maybe they don’t need to be ‘fixed.’
+This could be a good thing for the Hugos, and other high profile speculative fiction awards.
+The Hugos, having helped to kickstart something big, are now freed up a bit.
+They don't have to focus on raising the profile of speculative fiction; they can do other stuff.
+Perhaps reflecting political dispute is actually the right thing for the Hugos to be doing right now?
+So ... maybe they don’t need to be ‘fixed.’
 Maybe they’re … working just fine?

 But more generally, discussions on how to reform the voting system so that the Puppies can never game it again are breathtakingly brilliant in their meticulousness and rigour – and mathematical analysis of mooted Hugo reforms, by Bruce Schneier and Jameson Quinn, suggest how things learnt in the context of fandom might have wider application – but desultory in their lack of any wider examination of political context.